diegovalle/aire.zmvm/readme.md

 The package consists mainly of two functions:

--   `get_zone_data` to download data for each of the 5 geographic zones of Mexico City and
+-   `get_zone_data` to download data for each of the 5 geographic zones of Mexico City
 -   `get_station_data` to download data for each of the pollution (and wind and temperature) measuring stations.

 ``` r